 Wedding sparklers are always a feast for the eye!
 Especially as a wedding photographer.
-You’ve planned to include a ‘sparkler send-off’ in the schedule, fantastic!
-They are absolutely great fun and your guests should sure enjoy it, not to mention you as the wedding couple.
+If you’ve planned to include a ‘sparkler send-off’ in the schedule, fantastic, you should read on… Sparklers are absolutely great fun and your guests should sure enjoy it, not to mention you as the wedding couple.

 To ensure the best possible results for your sparkler exit you’d be surprised to know that there is a little planning involved.
-Also some things to avoid too which I’ve listed below!
-I’ve added some pointers to help you plan the best ‘sparkler exit’ moment, and of course the best set up to ensure it looks incredible in front of the camera too…
+By taking the time to share my personal recommendations about wedding sparklers I hope that you can enjoy an even more magical moment!
+Also, there are some things to avoid too which I’ve listed below!

 Is my photographer ok with wedding sparklers?

 Don’t forget, you should always discuss with your photographer on how best to arrange the scene.
 You should ensure they have plenty of notice to set up an off-camera flash system so to perfectly light the moment and not rely on luck.

 You should let your photographer also know in advance of your wedding as this will help with selecting kit for the day.
 With that being said, your wedding photographer is capturing the wedding sparklers moment so you want the scene to look the best, and it will be!

 I have captured over 50 sparkler exit and it goes without saying that safety is paramount, there needs to be a sensible person instructed to call out the actions and help arrange guests so that it doesn’t turn into some kind of free for all.
 PS I’m mega cool with sparklers as you can see.
 But more on safety in a moment…